adersberger/istio-playground/adersberger-istio-playground.md

 ![](img/istio-arch.png)

 ^
- * Pilot: Watches services and transforms this information in a canonicla platform-agnostic model.
+ * Pilot: Watches services and transforms this information in a canonical platform-agnostic model.
 The envoy configuration is then derived from this canonical model.
 Exposes the Rules API to add traffic management rules (used by Istioctl).
  * Envoy: Sidecar proxy per microservice that handles ingress/egress traffic
  * Mixer: Policy / precondition checks and telemetry.
 Highly scalable.
 Envoy caches policy rules and buffers telemetry data locally. https://istio.io/blog/2017/mixer-spof-myth.html